tobiase/kibana-buildpack/readme.md

-# scalingo buildpack for Kibana
+# Scalingo buildpack for Kibana

 This buildpack downloads and installs Kibana into a Scalingo app image.